floramouj/alcuda/index.md

 ## Contact
 Please contact us for any questions (etna.engeli@bli.uzh.ch, flora.moujaes@bli.uzh.ch).
 Further, we are happy to include any additional ratings from your own studies in the here presented overall ratings.

+## Acknowledgments
+Work on "Targeting Glutamatergic Neurotransmission in Alcohol Use Disorder: Investigating Ketamine and Neurofeedback as Combined Therapeutic Interventions" is supported by Wellcome Leap as part of the Untangling Addiction Program.

 <div align="center">
   <img src="img_LeapLogoParticles.png" alt="leap" width="200">